nixtomalon/guess-the-number/README.md

 # Usage
 To play the "Guess The Number" game:

-1.Clone this repository or download the source code.
+1. Clone this repository or download the source code.
 2. Open Terminal, navigate to the directory containing your file, and run:
 ```
 gcc -o guess_the_number_output guess_the_number.c